cs411-alawini/fa23-cs411-team015-SaveDALegends/doc/Database_Design.md

 ![Alt text](images/q1_refined.png)

 ## Query 2
-For each sport find the country with gold, silver & bronze and no of countries contested
+For each sport find the country with gold, silver & bronze and no of countries contested.

+This query uses join of multiple relations and aggregation via Group By.

 ### Query
 select * from